AGMTZG/saa-c03-prep/buckets.md

 </p>
 </details>

-### Allow Aws services to read and execute objects in your s3 bucket
+### Allow selected AWS services to read and execute objects in your bucket

 ---